fkohlgrueber/rust-clippy/rfcs/0001-syntax-tree-patterns.md

 The difference compared to the currently proposed two-stage filtering is that using early filtering, the condition (`!in_macro(#then.span)` in this case) would be evaluated as soon as the `Block(_)#then` was matched.

 Another idea in this area would be to introduce a syntax for backreferences.
 They could be used to require that multiple parts of a pattern should match the same value.
-For example, the `assign_op_pattern` lint that searches for `a = a op b` and recommends changing it to `a op= b` requires that both occurrances of `a` are the same.
+For example, the `assign_op_pattern` lint that searches for `a = a op b` and recommends changing it to `a op= b` requires that both occurrences of `a` are the same.
 Using `=#...` as syntax for backreferences, the lint could be implemented like this:

 ```
 pattern!{